OroshiX/OroshiX.github.io/README.md

 # OroshiX

-This is my personal site.
+This is my [personal site](https://oroshix.github.io/).
 You'll see my CV and experience here, amongst other things.

+``bundle exec jekyll serve``